microsoft/snmalloc/docs/security/FreelistProtection.md

 ##  What are free lists?

 Many allocators chain together unused allocations into a linked list.
-This is super efficient as it doesn't require meta-data proportional to the number of allocations on a slab.
+This is remarkably space efficient, as it doesn't require meta-data proportional to the number of allocations on a slab.
 The disused objects can be used in either a linked stack or queue.
-However, the key problem is neither randomisation or guard pages can be used to protect this data.
+However, the key problem is neither randomisation or guard pages can be used to protect this _in-band_ meta-data.

-In snmalloc, we are using a new technique for protecting this data.
+In snmalloc, we have introduced a novel technique for protecting this data.

 ## Protecting a free queue.